top of page

 Hold on to that thought, we’ll come back to it in a moment.

-The Mandela Effect is a phenomenon whereby large numbers of people appear to have the same memory that does not match reality.
+The Mandela Effect (sometimes misspelled "mandella effect", "madela effect" or "mendela effect") is a phenomenon whereby large numbers of people appear to have the same memory that does not match reality.
 It’s name comes from an allegedly common false ‘memory’: that former South African President Nelson Mandela died in prison during the 1980s.
 In reality, he passed away in 2013, long after his release from prison and after serving as President of South Africa.
 The term ‘the Mandela Effect’ was coined by Fiona Broome, a self-identified "paranormal consultant," who reported that she, along with other people, appeared to share this incorrect “memory” of Mandela's death.
 She proposed a rather spooky explanation for the phenomenon, which we critically evaluate below.

 So, is this effect real?
 If so, what causes it?

 A recent study found evidence of a visual Mandela effect, reflecting apparent collective false memories of images.
-For example, the Monopoly man above.
+For example, consider the monopoly Mandela Effect, represented by Mr. Monopoly man shown above.
 The correct depiction is the left-most one: the Monopoly man never wore glasses or a monocle, but lots of people are confident that they remember him as he is depicted in the right-most image, wearing a monocle.

 As part of our Transparent Replications project, which aims to run replications of published psychology papers from top journals shortly after they are published, we ran a replication of this study.